-Other than the campaign treasurer and the fundraiser, you don’t need to hire anyone else too early.
+Other than the campaign treasurer and the fundraiser, you don’t need to hire anyone else early on.

 You don’t need to have a consultant or a campaign manager on board yet.
-That comes later.
+That comes later….
+IF you need them.

 Use this ramp up period to meet with and interview different campaign consultants.

 Your goal is to raise and hold on to as much cash as possible during this phase of the campaign.

 You don’t need to have unnecessary expenses that happen when you staff your campaign up too early.

 Meet with community groups, political action committees, and go see the high propensity voters in the key precincts.